rohan-kiratsata/nativecn/CONTRIBUTING.md

 The project is organized as a monorepo using npm workspaces:

 - `packages/cli`: Command-line interface for managing NativeCN components
-- `packages/components`: UI components implemented in React Native
 - `packages/lib`: Utility functions and common code

-Each component in `packages/components/ui` has its own directory with:

-- `index.tsx`: Component implementation
-- `styles.ts`: Styling for the component

-Similarly, the CLI templates for components are in `packages/cli/templates`.

 ## Development Workflow